 in the US, it is not required that companies disclose that foods are genetically modified organisms (GMOs.) this is CRAZY. companies like monsanto introduce animal or bacteria strains into seeds to make them resistant to herbicides or pesticide. we don't know the long term consequences of this practice, and monsanto doesn't exactly have a great track record on health, safety, land protection, or playing fair.

 monsanto was also in the news for donating hybrid seed to haiti, but that donation carries a hefty price tag for local agriculture.
-10,000 protesting haitian farmers don't want anything to do with monsanto seed (which cannot be saved from year to year and threatens indigenous varietals.)
+10,000 protesting haitian farmers don't want anything to do with monsanto seed (which cannot be saved from year to year and threatens indigenous varietals). worst.

 those of you who know me know i love all things u2. on facebook this week a friend linked to this vintage article from christianity today about the u2 frontman's faith, with excerpts from bono: in conversation with michka assayas. it's a good read.

-"reducing debates about public breastfeeding to ‘Smart Feminists And Noble Mothers Against Scantily Dressed [...]
+reducing debates about public breastfeeding to ‘Smart Feminists And Noble Mothers Against Scantily Dressed [...]
 Who Don’t Realize They’re Oppressed By Their Heaving Cleavage’ obscures what’s really at stake in this issue: our right and freedom to define the terms and practices of our own womanhood, and to not only resist but reject such false, culturally-imposed dichotomies as Madonna/Whore, Smarty-Pants Feminist/Unthinking Tart, Dutiful Asexual Mom/Lusty Young Woman.
 Because I don’t know about you, but I’m much more complicated than that.
 And I like my boobs in a whole variety of ways, that includes their life-sustaining baby-feeding superpower but also their pleasing appearance...And I worry that when these discussions get oversimplified...we promote a discourse that does exactly that.
 Sexy Boobs Bad; Nursing Boobs Good.
 Nursing Mom Good; Cleavage-Barer Bad.
 Babies On Boobs Good; Tight T-Shirt On Boobs, Bad.
-Why can’t all those things be good?"now, i'm definitely more of a modesty girl, but appreciate what she's saying. what do you think?
+Why can’t all those things be good?"i appreciate the point she's making about honoring women's agency to inhabit their bodies in varied and nuance ways. what do you think?